kodadot/developers/docs/FAQ.md

  - LIST will list it for sale so someone can buy it from you

 ### **Is there an official KodaDot token?**
 No, there is no official token launched.
-Please follow official social media and be aware of scam and phissing attempts from unofficial sources.
+Please follow official social media and be aware of scams and phishing attempts from unofficial sources.
 DYOR.

 ### **Minting Guidelines**
 All minted files will observe the Code of Conduct and all NSFW (Not Safe For Work) files should be classified NSFW when minting.